Abengs84/tavling/README.md

 ### Final Results
 - Complete scores shown only at game end
-- Final leaderboard with all player rankings
-- Clear presentation of game results
-- Maintains suspense throughout the game

 ## Browser Support
 - Works on modern browsers with WebSocket support